albertas/shortify/README.md

 Performance aspects which will be investigated:
 1. Usage of database indexes:
- 1. short url path is separate column with `db_index=False`.
+ - 1.1. short url path is separate column with `db_index=False`.
- 2. short url path is separate column with `db_index=True`.
+ - 1.2. short url path is separate column with `db_index=True`.
- 3. short url path is primary key (`db_index=True` by default).
+ - 1.3. short url path is primary key (`db_index=True` by default).
 2. Way to calculate the number of clicks shortened URL already has:
- 1. Calculating click objects in order to determine if max number of clicks was reached
+ - 2.1.
+Calculating click objects in order to determine if max number of clicks was reached
- 2. Having a separate click counter, but its updated as a separate database call
+ - 2.2.
+Having a separate click counter, but its updated as a separate database call
- 3. Having a separate click counter and its value is updated using `post_save` signal of the Click log record (this database hit is out of view scope)
+ - 2.3.
+Having a separate click counter and its value is updated using `post_save` signal of the Click log record (this database hit is out of view scope)
-3. Data retrieval of a shortened URL:
+3. Do not retrieve unused data of a shortened URL:
- 1. Retrieving whole shortened URL object
+ - 3.1.
+Retrieving whole shortened URL object
- 2. Retrieving only the URL
+ - 3.2.
+Retrieving only the URL
 4. Using raw SQL statements instead of ORM to form the SQL statement.
- 1. ORM is used to create SQL queries.
+ - 4.1.
+ORM is used to create SQL queries.
- 2. Raw SQL queries are hardcoded completely overcoming ORM usage.
+ - 4.2.
+Raw SQL queries are hardcoded completely overcoming ORM usage.
 5. Usage of synchronous VS asynchronous views (became available from Django 3.1).
- 1. Synchronous view
+ - 5.1.
+Synchronous view
- 2. Asynchronous view (database queries are still made synchronously, asynchronous database will be available only from Django 4.0).
+ - 5.2.
+Asynchronous view (database queries are still made synchronously, asynchronous database will be available only from Django 4.0).

 ### 1. Usage of database indexes